-Without further ado, we present: the ten best North Korean foods.
+Without further ado, we present the ten best North Korean foods!

-1. The most famous of North Korean foods: naengmyeon
+1. The most famous of North Korean foods: Naengmyeon

-2. Clam BBQ in Nampo
+2. Best North Korean Food – Clam BBQ in Nampho

 Heading to North Korea for the summer?
-No trip to the west coast town of Nampo is complete without trying the local specialty of BBQ clams.
+No trip to the west coast town of Nampo is complete without trying the local specialty of Petrol BBQ clams.
 The secret ingredient?
 Spoiler alert – petrol.
 Watch in awe as your friendly Korean bus driver siphons mouthfuls of gasoline from the bus and into a bottle which is subsequently and expertly sprayed onto a giant concrete slab, adorned with freshly harvested and locally-farmed clams.
 Boom!
 BBQ Clams a la Nampo.
+An absolute classic.

 Don’t have a penchant for clams with an aftertaste of gasoline?
 Never fear!
 Korean BBQ over a smoky charcoal grill is still very much available.
 Most commonly found are BBQ joints serving up lamb, duck and seafood.
 DIY cooking, washed down with a few Taedonggang #2’s makes for a uniquely DPRK-style BBQ.

 When visiting Kaesong, the city just a hop, skip and jump away from the DMZ, be sure to try a traditional Pansangi lunch.
 Traditionally served to royalty during the Koryo Dynasty, Pansangi is a series of bronze bowls filled with various marinated meats, tofu, a variety of vegetables, kimchi and a curious acorn jelly.

 5. Sweet Meat Soup – Dog Soup – the most infamous of North Korean dishes?